 Available for approximately half the price of our $2000 limit, the Acer Predator Helios is a fine machine built from the ground up with gaming in mind, and it should have enough power for even the most serious competitive gamers.
-The latest generation i7 processor is capable of handling almost any game on the market as smooth as butter, and the graphics perform especially well thanks to the inclusion of a NVIDIA GeForce GTX 1660 Ti card.
-It also includes 6 GB of VRAM for better graphical loading and a more seamless gaming experience.
+The tenth-generation i7 processor is capable of handling almost any game on the market as smooth as butter, and the graphics perform especially well thanks to the inclusion of an Nvidia GeForce RTX 2060 card.
+It also includes 6GB of VRAM for better graphical loading and a more seamless gaming experience.

 2. ASUS ROG Zephyrus S Ultra Slim 15.6” Gaming PC Laptop

 It's hard to believe how much power Asus has managed to pack into such a slim and lightweight machine.
-The bezel is barely there at 5.6 millimeters, allowing this laptop to really make the best use of the real estate available, and the entire laptop is ultra slim, but that doesn't mean that any corners have been cut in the construction.
+The bezel is barely there at 5.6 millimeters, allowing this laptop to really make the best use of the real estate available, and the entire laptop is ultra-slim, but that doesn't mean that any corners have been cut in the construction.
 There's a generous cooling intake system here as well as smooth and responsive scissor door hinges.

-The specs here are pretty hard to beat too.
-While it employs an i7 Core processor like the cheaper Predator Helios, this laptop doubles the storage capacity in its solid state drive, and includes a beefy GTX 1070 graphics card.
+The specs here are pretty hard to beat, too.
+While it employs an i7 Core processor like the cheaper Predator Helios, this laptop doubles the storage capacity in its solid-state drive and includes a beefy GTX 1070 graphics card.
 The keyboard offers customizable backlighting across four separate zones, while the IPS display offers a viewing angle of nearly 180 degrees, full coverage of the sRGB color gamut, and a refresh rate of 144 Hz.

 3. Dell G5 15 Gaming Laptop